Amy Williamson, Chair

 - Students who elect to major in Spanish must complete 24 semester hours of Spanish courses numbered higher than 202.

-- Students who elect to major in the Department of Modern Languages must complete a minor as specified in a related department with the approval of their.
+- Students who elect to major in the Department of Modern Languages must complete a minor as specified in a related department with the approval of their advisor.
 Education courses required for an educator license will not satisfy the requirements for a minor in the Department of Modern Languages.
 A minor in English or TESOL is recommended for students planning to teach.

 Modern Languages Minor Requirements

 The Department of Modern Languages offers minors in French, German, Chinese, Japanese, Spanish, and TESOL.
 Students minoring in a modern language must have 18 semester hours of university credit in that language, with at least 6 of the 18 hours at the 300 level or higher.
-Students minoring in Chinese or Japanese must take at least 6 hours abroad to fulfill the minor requirements.
+Students minoring in Chinese, German or Japanese must take at least 6 hours abroad to fulfill the minor requirements.

 CoursesChineseFrenchGermanJapaneseLatinModern Language, GeneralSpanish